Dinky Toys: The legacy of vehicles

 In 1938, a new Series 36 was introduced.
 Most of those models were also made after World War II, up to 1948.
 Production was halted during the war so that the Binns Road factory in Liverpool could produce many items for the war effort.
-Models in series 36, meanwhile, included a Rover Saloon, a Bentley 2 seat sports coupé, an Armstrong-Siddeley limousine, a British Salmson 4 seater convertible, a British Salmson 2 seat convertible, and a Humber Vogue coupé.
+Meanwhile, models in series 36 included a Rover Saloon, a Bentley 2 seat sports coupé, an Armstrong-Siddeley limousine, a British Salmson 4 seater convertible, a British Salmson 2 seat convertible, and a Humber Vogue coupé.
 Chassis were cast with open holes, saving expense and metal.
-Provision was made on some models for attachment of metal drivers, but not many appeared before the war, making them more valuable.
+Provision was made on some models for the attachment of metal drivers, but not many appeared before the war, making them more valuable.

-Dinky had acute problems on early models with zinc pest, also known wrongly as metal fatigue, caused by impure alloys which caused corrosion between molecules, resulting in cracking of the metal, which would crumble prematurely.
+Dinky had acute problems on early models with zinc pest, also known, incorrectly, as metal fatigue, caused by impure alloys which caused corrosion between molecules, resulting in cracking of the metal, which would crumble prematurely.
 That was much more common in the years 1938–1941, and is the main reason why it is rare to find surviving toys in good condition from that period.
 Some early castings have survived in numbers, while others are rare without some form of damage – such as the 28/2 Series vans.
-Another theory is that the metal was corrupted by contamination with lead from Hornby train and Dinky Toys production, or lead ties from sacks and foil from cigarette wrappers.